Heinz Werner's orthogenetic principle

 Heinz Werner's orthogenetic principle is a foundation for current theories of developmental psychology and developmental psychopathology.
-Initially proposed in 1940, it was formulated in 1957 and states that "wherever development occurs it proceeds from a state of relative globality and lack of differentiation to a state of increasing differentiation, articulation, and hierarchic integration."
+Initially proposed in 1940, and formulated in 1957, the principle states that "wherever development occurs it proceeds from a state of relative globality and lack of differentiation to a state of increasing differentiation, articulation, and hierarchic integration."
+In simpler terms, Werner postulates that development always involves individuals becoming more individually distinct (differentiation).
+This differentiation that is similar to, and can be further understood with the example of differentiation of cells resulting in cell specialisation discussed in several biological academic disciplines.
 It is an example of an organismic theory based on the intrinsic activity of living systems and is parallel to Piaget's genetic epistemology both emphasizing a holistic view of development.
+The orthogenetic principle also has many roots in Comparative psychology; Werner suggests that this principle is as applicable to non-human animals as it is to members of the Homo sapiens species.

-In contrast to stage theories of development such as Sigmund Freud's description of psychosexual development that posited a particular sequence of behavior, Werner's principle provides a direction for development that can be applied to any behavioral domain.
+In contrast to stage theories of development such as Sigmund Freud's description of psychosexual development and Lawrence Kohlberg's theory of moral development, Werner's principle provides a direction for development that can be applied to any behavioural domain.
 He asserted that the principle provided a single framework for understanding change in child psychology, psychopathology, ethnopsychology, and individual differences.
 He believed that although the content of these areas may be different, there was a formal similarity of the sequences within each domain moving from the global to the hierarchically integrated.
+Werner's orthogenetic principle sets defined broad parameters in which development consistently occurs, implying that any theory that attempts to more specifically describe development, for example, through positing distinct non-overlapping stages or more fluid, continuous levels, must be consistent with it.

+Differentiation, articulation and hierarchic integration

+Differentiation, articulation and hierarchic integration are identified as the aspects by which developmental growth is judged and seen.